ucsb-cs16-w18/ucsb-cs16-w18.github.io/_lab/lab04.md

 <b>Points assigned manually for coding style</b>

 (50 pts) Style:
 Good choice of variable names, code indented in ways that are consistent, and in line with good C++ practice.
 Where applicable, common code is factored out into functions (added to utility.h and utility.cpp as needed).
-Please see the feedback on lab02 for a detailed rubric on coding style.

 This last point may or may not arise, but if it does, utility.h and utility.cpp is a place where functions needed in multiple files can be put—prototypes in utility.h and function definitions in utility.cpp.